gwexploratoryaudits/brla_explore/R2Audits/README.md

 # brla_explore
-exploratory code related to ballot-by-ballot (B2) RLAs
+exploratory code related to round-by-round RLAs

 We assume two candidates and no invalid votes.

-Read the README for the parent directory, brla_explore, first.
+Read the README file for B2Audits first.

-## Properties of ballot-by-ballot audits
+## Properties of round-by-round audits
 The properties computed are:

-1. **Ballot-by-Ballot Stopping Schedule:** The probability of stopping at each ballot draw for a given underlying election margin.
+1. **Round-by-Round Stopping Schedule:** The probability of stopping at each round for a given round schedule and underlying election margin.

-2. **Ballot-by-Ballot Risk Schedule:** The above, when the margin is the smallest possible for an incorrect election: a draw (for even-sized elections) or a margin of a single vote in favor of the loser.
+2. **Round-by-Round Risk Schedule:** The above, when the margin is the smallest possible for an incorrect election: a draw (for even-sized elections) or a margin of a single vote in favor of the loser.

 3. **Stopping Probability:** The probability that the audit stops: the sum of the values of the stopping schedule, expected to be one.